tinacms/tina.io/content/blog/Introducing-Editorial-Workflow-Features-for-your-Team.md

 <WarningCallout body="&#x22;Editorial Workflow&#x22; features are available today on the Tina Cloud business plan." />

-We understand that Git concepts are new to many content editors, so we try and strike the balance between a workflow that works for teams, and an approachable UX for editors.
+      We understand that Git concepts are new to many content editors, so we strive to strike a balance between a workflow that works for teams and an approachable UX for editors.
+      ```

 ## Protected Branches